-The goals for collaborative care focused on chronic pain with life activity impacts are improved function, increased quality of life, and greater patient autonomy rather than a predominate focus on pain relief.
-The workgroup strove to define areas within collaborative care unique to chronic pain with life activity impacts while also developing a system to recognize and limit the transition from acute and subacute pain to chronic pain with life activity impacts.
-Ideally, both acute and chronic pain with life activity impacts will be managed and treated over time using a systems approach to allow patients to stay within primary care supported by the minimum standards of collaborative care including: patient identification and population management, a care team, a care management function, basing treatments in evidenceinformed care, and patientcentered supported selfmanagement.
+The goals for collaborative care focused on chronic pain with life activity impacts are improved function, increased quality of life, and greater patient autonomy rather than a primary focus on pain relief.
+The workgroup strove to define areas within collaborative care unique to chronic pain with life activity impacts while also developing a system to recognize and limit the transition from acute and subacute pain to chronic pain.
+Ideally, both acute and chronic pain will be managed and treated over time using a systems approach to allow patients to stay within primary care supported by the minimum standards of collaborative care including: patient identification and population management, a care team, a care management function, basing treatments in evidence-informed care, and patient-centered supported self-management.